sprainhill/node-tesla/README.md

 Founder Grants connects early stage founders, hackers, and tinkerers with the resources they need to create the next wave of technology.

-We provide an easily searchable database of grants geared those in the early technology field.
+We provide an easily searchable database of grants geared to those in the early technology field in one central repository.

 ### Key Features